KavinAravindhan/Natural-Language-to-NoSQL-Query/README.md

 ![LLM](https://img.shields.io/badge/LLM-brightgreen)
 ![NoSQL](https://img.shields.io/badge/NoSQL-orange)

 This project leverages large language models (LLMs) to convert natural language English queries into NoSQL syntax.
 It then retrieves the query results and translates them back into human-readable English text.
-This tool aims to simplify database interactions by allowing users to query NoSQL databases directly in plain English.
+This tool aims to simplify database interactions by allowing users to query NoSQL databases directly in plain English

 ## Key Features